-It is an age old problem, the amount of belongings we accumulate becomes more each year, but the size of our homes remain the same.
+It is an age-old problem, a number of belongings we accumulate becomes more each year, but the size of our homes remain the same.
 Unless you are privileged enough to afford a new house when this happen the only option is usually to part with some of the clutter.
 However, before you draw up that yard sale sign, there are a couple of ways that you can store the items in your house more efficiently without it looking like a hoarder’s paradise.
 Take a look at this list to see where and how you can store the possessions in your house without constantly tripping over them.

 Replace Bookcases With Hanging Shelves